ipfs-cluster/ipfs-cluster/docs/ipfs-cluster-guide.md

 ### `ipfs-cluster-ctl status <cid>` does not report CID information for all peers

 This is usually the result of a desync between the *shared state* and the *local state*, or between the *local state* and the ipfs state.
 If the problem does not autocorrect itself after a couple of minutes (thanks to auto-syncing), try running `ipfs-cluster-ctl sync [cid]` for the problematic item.
 You can also restart your node.

+### libp2p errors

+Since cluster is built on top of libp2p, many errors that new users face come from libp2p and have confusing messages which are not obvious at first sight.
+This list compiles some of them:

+* `dial attempt failed: misdial to <peer.ID XXXXXX> through ....`: this means that the multiaddress you are contacting has a different peer in it than expected.
+* `dial attempt failed: context deadline exceeded`: this means that the address is not reachable.
+* `dial attempt failed: incoming message was too large`: this probably means that your cluster peers are not sharing the same secret.
+* `version not supported`: this means that your nodes are running different versions of raft/cluster.